JackPaul1713/Crypt3/README.md

 Command line extension for encrypting and decrypting the length, values, and positions of data on the Windows OS.

 ## Description:
 Crypt3 is a command line extension for encrypting and decrypting data.
 The crypt3 cypher uses three algorithms to encrypt data attempting to completely obfuscate the data.
-These functions are split up to encrypt and decrypt length, values, or positions of data.
+These functions are split up to encrypt and decrypt the length, values, or positions of data.

 The length algorithm scatters a variable number of bytes into the data.
 The value algorithm sums bytes with the data.
 The position algorithm sorts the data by a key.